BigBasket/ra-treemenu/README.md

 ### Using a Custom Layout

 It is completely possible to use `ra-treemenu` inside your custom app layout.
+Default label for dashboard menu is `Dashboard`.
+You can customize it.

 ```js
 // In App.js